 On November 1, 2021, the Company and Alcimede Limited entered into a new Consulting Agreement that replaced the agreement between the Company and Alcimede LLC.
-Alcimede LLC and Alcimede Limited billed an aggregate of \$0.4 million and Alcimede LLC billed \$0.5 million for services for the years ended December 31, 2021 and 2020, respectively, pursuant to their respective consulting agreements.
-Seamus Lagan, the Company's President and Chief Executive Officer, is the sole manager of Alcimede LLC and the Managing Director of Alcimede Limited (see Note 12).
+Pursuant to the respective consulting agreements, Alcimede Limited billed \$0.4 million for services for the year ended December 31, 2022 and Alcimede Limited and Alcimede LLC billed an aggregate of \$0.4 million for services for the year ended December 31, 2021.
+Seamus Lagan, the Company's President and Chief Executive Officer, is the sole manager of Alcimede LLC and the Managing Director of Alcimede Limited (also see Note 12).